rtdevx/terraform-core/README.md

-# terraform-core
+# Purpose of this Repository

-Pre-requisites or dependencies for IaC Terraform code.
+- Pre-requisites or dependencies for IaC Terraform code.